All Episodes

 The very system that was to protect us is and has become the threat.

-And there's that's why there's nervousness everywhere.
+And that's why there's nervousness everywhere.

 There are people genuinely afraid of the future of the country, for the future of the country.